Skip to main content

 Similar volatility to market

-Autodesk Inc. trades at a P/E ratio of 66.30, which is above the market average of approximately 20.
+Autodesk, Inc. trades at a P/E ratio of 28.97, which is above the market average of approximately 20.
 This premium valuation suggests investors expect above-average growth or the company has competitive advantages justifying the higher multiple.
-Looking ahead, the forward P/E of 28.90 is lower than the current P/E, indicating analysts expect earnings to grow over the next year.
-The PEG ratio of 1.59 indicates reasonable value when growth is considered.
+Looking ahead, the forward P/E of 13.92 is lower than the current P/E, indicating analysts expect earnings to grow over the next year.
+The PEG ratio of 0.76 suggests the stock may be undervalued relative to its growth rate.

-With a beta of 1.49, Autodesk Inc. is roughly as volatile as the market, moving in line with broad market trends.
+With a beta of 1.29, Autodesk, Inc. is roughly as volatile as the market, moving in line with broad market trends.
 This moderate beta suggests the stock offers market-level returns without excessive volatility.
-The price-to-book ratio of 25.18 shows investors value the company above its book value, which often reflects intangible assets or growth prospects.
+The price-to-book ratio of 13.13 shows investors value the company above its book value, which often reflects intangible assets or growth prospects.

 Performance & Growth